ddhoogduin/webapp-gen-system/README.md

 # webapp-gen-system

 Web-application generator system; system for rapidly creating web-based applications in a semi-automatic matter through the generic system outlay.
 This system is, at first, only intended for the development of bio-informatics related applications.
-The computation or algorithm can be integrated in the application by 'linking' the web-application with a external API.
+A computation or algorithm can be integrated in the application by 'linking' the web-application with a external API.

 ## Version